jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_10_stream_analytics.md

         ![The SQL admin account name is displayed.](images/sql-admin-name.png "SQL admin name")

-14. Select **Save** on the bottom of the form when you are finished entering the values.
+12. Select **Save** on the bottom of the form when you are finished entering the values.

-15. Within the Stream Analytics job blade, select **Query** within the left-hand menu.
+13. Within the Stream Analytics job blade, select **Query** within the left-hand menu.

     ![The Query link is selected in the left-hand menu.](images/query-link.png 'Query link')

-16. Clear the edit **Query** window and paste the following in its place:
+14. Enter the following query:

     ```sql
     WITH